 Retirement benefit in the form of provident fund is a defined contribution scheme.
-The Company has no obligation, other than the contribution payable to the provident fund.
-The Company recognizes contribution payable to the provident fund scheme as an expense, when an employee renders the related service.
+The company has no obligation, other than the contribution payable to the provident fund.
+The company recognizes contribution payable to the provident fund scheme as an expense, when an employee renders the related service.
 If the contribution payable to the scheme for service received before the balance sheet date exceeds the contribution already paid, the deficit payable to the scheme is recognized as a liability after deducting the contribution already paid.
 If the contribution already paid exceeds the contribution due for services received before the balance sheet date, then excess is recognized as an asset to the extent that the pre-payment will lead to, for example, a reduction in future payment or a cash refund.

 Gratuity liability is defined benefit obligation and is provided for on the basis of an actuarial valuation on projected unit credit method made at the end of each financial year.

-Retirement benefit in the form of gratuity is a defined benefit scheme.
-Gratuity liability of employees is accounted for on the basis of actuarial valuation on projected unit credit method at the close of the year.
-Company's contribution made to Life Insurance Corporation is expenses off at the time of payment of premium.
+Short term compensated absences are provided for based on estimates.
+Long term compensated absences are provided for based on actuarial valuation.
+The actuarial valuation is done as per projected unit credit method.